-We also examine the effects of remittances.
+Having established the effect of aid, we also examine the effects of remittances as a robustness check on our results.
 Aid shares with remittances the feature that they are both "unrequited" in the sense of being flows that do not have to be fully repaid.
+However, we find that remittances do not appear to have adverse effects on competitiveness in receiving countries.